Size Scales of the Universe at Home

 At a scale of 1/5.78×1023, the Virgo supercluster would be the size of this room, and the Local Group of galaxies would be the size of this model.

-The Local Group includes everything that can be seen by the naked eye.
-The Andromeda galaxy is usually the farthest thing that can be seen with the naked eye.
-The Triangulum galaxy (M33, NGC 598) is a little further away and can also be seen by most observers, and with considerable effort M81 (at a distance of 12 million light years) can be seen by experts.
+The Local Group includes everything that can be seen by the naked eye — notably the two Magellanic Clouds, the Andromeda Galaxy, and our own galaxy.
+Of these, Andromeda is the furthest that can be seen easily with the naked eye.
+The Triangulum Galaxy (M33, NGC 598) is a little further away and can also be seen by most observers, and with considerable effort M81 (at a distance of 12 million light years) can be seen by experts.

 Small Magellanic Cloud